sunnyanand17/Disaster-response-pipeline-project/README.md

 ### Introduction

-This project is focused on building an ETL pipeline for extracting , transforming and loading the disaster message data from Future Eight.
+This project is focused on building an ETL pipeline for extracting , transforming and loading the disaster message data from Future Eight and then using that transformed and cleaned data to help build a Machine Learning model to help determine if a message can be classified into one of the categories of distater.

-Our goal here is to build a machine learning model to identify if these messages are related to disaster or not, and further label the nature of these messages.
-This would be of great help for some disaster relief agencies.
-We have 36 labels for these messages in total.
-Note, however, these labels are not mutually exclusive.
-Hence it is a multi-label classification problem.

-The most obvious feature of those data messages is they are highly imbalanced.
-Several categories getting very few labels.
-To improve the accuracy, we implement a up-sample scheme before training.

-After building and training such a model, we can next launch a web service which can label new messages from users' input.
+The model and the cleaned data are visualized using a flask web app.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.